ambitiousj/movie-recommender/README.md

 # movie-recommender
-# i used the Rounak Banik  (Author) tutorial to help with the content based recommender
+# I used the Rounak Banik  (Author) tutorial to help with the content based recommender